 The new messaging application which was announced along Google Duo at this year’s I/O is finally here.
 Google announced that “Allo” will become available worldwide during the next few days.
 If you are eager to try the app and live in a region where Allo is not yet available, you can always find links for the .apk file at the end of this article.
+In our Google Allo review, we’ll be covering all aspects of this new app.

-Gogle Allo is a beautiful messaging application with plenty of features, but is it worth your time?
+Google Allo is a beautiful messaging application with plenty of features, but is it worth your time?
 Read the review below in order to learn our opinion about this application.

-Registration And First Use
+Registration and First Use

-When you open Allo for the fist time, you will be prompted to give the required permissions.
+When you open Allo for the first time, you will be prompted to give the required permissions.
 Like any other messaging app Allo requires permissions for your Contact and Messaging information as well as your Location for a feature which we will discuss below.

 After you complete this procedure you have to Register your phone number and verify it, using an automatically generated password.
 Note that Allo gives you permission to unregister your Phone Number at any given moment.
 However, that would make the app virtually useless.